Traditional families (1)

 By Mgr Henri Delassus | 24 May 2023

-This is the fourteenth in a series of twenty-one articles, drawn from Mgr Delassus’s two-volume work, The Problem of the Present Time: Antagonism of two civilisations (1905), in which he examines the conditions for the restoration of Christian society and the return to social truth.
-The section of his work translated for this series considers the role of the family as the origin and model of all society and the disastrous effects of human tampering with an institution which is indispensable to the natural and spiritual order.
-This series began in April 2022 with “How states are formed”.
+This is the fourteenth in a series of twenty articles drawn from Mgr Delassus’s two-volume work, The Problem of the Present Time: Antagonism of two civilisations (1905).
+The section of his work translated for this series considers the role of the family as the origin and model of society, the disastrous effects of human tampering and the necessity of the restoration of Christian society.
+This series began in April 2022 with “How states are formed“.

 Giving back to fathers of families the freedom to rebuild an inheritance that can be transmitted from generation to generation is only half the task to be accomplished in order to recover the seedbed of family, in the true sense of the world, in France.
 The second task is to make tradition be reborn there.
 The first is only indirectly in our power, through the legislator; the second can and must be the work of everyone — each in his own house.
 One can only hope for a great movement of abolitionary opinion against revolutionary laws, but what each one can do is revive the spirit of family at home.
 In this way, one does the greatest good that one can for one’s own people, and at the same time, prepares the renovation of society.
 Because we need tradition to back up law in order for it to have the strength which the assent of hearts gives it, we also need family education to back up tradition in order to sustain and maintain it and make it the principle of morals, without which good laws are nothing, and against which bad laws can do nothing.